wildfly/quickstart/README.md

         For Linux:   JBOSS_HOME/bin/add-user.sh
         For Windows: JBOSS_HOME\bin\add-user.bat
-3. You will see the following response:
+3. You should see the following response:

         What type of user do you wish to add?